RahulSabinkar/javascript-course-notes/README.md

 greet(name); // Function calling with argument 'name'
 ```

-When we declare a function, we can take one or any number of variables as input which are called _parameters_.
+When we declare a function, we can take one or any number of variables as input which are called **parameters**.

 These parameters are local variables that are only active or usable inside that specific function block.
 In other words, the scope of these parameters are limited to inside the function.

-When we call a function, we can pass along one or any number of variables which are called _arguments_.
+When we call a function, we can pass along one or any number of variables which are called **arguments**.

 The above function was used to _perform a task_.
-We can also write a function to _calculate a value_ and returns a variable.
+We can also write a function to _calculate a value_ and return a variable.

 ```
 // Calculating the value and returning the answer